 Babies are not born with good vision.
-During the early years of life a baby learns to use his/her eyes and by the age of 6 months he/she can see quite well.
+During the early years of life a baby learns to use their eyes and by the age of 6 months they can see quite well.
 The ability to see well continues to develop during childhood and by the age of 8 the development of vision is complete.

 The commonest causes of lazy eye are:

 - A focusing error more in one eye than the other